Documentation Revision Date: 2019-03-28

 |Winter 2017||2017-01-21 to 2017-03-10|

-Temporal Resolution: Approximately 10 flask measurements were captured during each multi-hour flight.
+Temporal Resolution: Approximately 10-12 flask samples were captured during each flight.

 Naming conventions are the same for both file formats.
 Files are organized by instrument and aircraft for the flight(s) on a given date.

 R# = revision number of data.
 A higher number indicates a more recent revision; e.g. R1 = revision 1

 L# = optional launch number.
 Some flights had more than one segment or launch; e.g. L1 = launch 1

 ext = file extension. either '.nc' for NetCDF or '.ict' for ICARTT

 Additional information on the aircraft platforms deployed by ACT-America is provided in the accompanying files: Platform_B200.pdf, and Platform_C130.pdf.

 Gas variables present in both ICARTT and netCDF files: